zikuicai/zikuicai.github.io/_posts/2017-12-28-back-propagation.md

 BP4 is to compute the rate of change of the cost with respect to any weight in the network

 Suppose we have n layers, we use 5 steps to explain the learning process:

-STEP 1: Use BP1 to get the error of the output layer which (nth) STEP 2: Use BP3 to
+STEP 1: Use BP1 to get the error of the output layer which (nth)

+STEP 2: Use BP3 to get delta

 Here is the python code:
 ---